What Is Strabismus (Crossed Eyes)?

 Strabismus (crossed eyes) surgery

-Surgery is often done to correct the alignment of a child’s eyes.
-Strabismus surgery is usually done in an outpatient surgery center.
-Your child will be given a general anesthesia to be fully asleep.
-The ophthalmologist makes a small cut in the tissue covering the eye to reach the eye muscles.
-The muscles are then repositioned to help the eyes point in the same direction.
+While the child is fully asleep under general anesthesia, the ophthalmologist makes a small cut in the tissue covering the eye to find the eye muscles inside the eye socket.
+The surgeon can weaken a muscle to make it pull less, or the surgeon can tighten a muscle to make it pull harder.
 This may need to be done in one or both eyes.
 And some children may need a second surgery to align their eyes.

+After surgery, most children can get back to their daily routine in about 2 to 3 days.
 As with any surgery, there are risks with strabismus surgery.
 While rare, they can be serious.
 Your ophthalmologist will discuss these risks and benefits of surgery.

 Strabismus surgery is usually a safe and effective way to treat eye misalignment.
 However, it does not replace eyeglasses, patching or blurring if the ophthalmologist recommends them too.
-Strengthening your child’s eye muscles is very important for good vision.